NHSDigital/patient-switching-adaptors-mapping-documentation/document references/README.md

 ## JSON FHIR > XML HL7

-A Document Reference is mapped to a Narrative Statement and an absent attachment placeholder (is one is created)
+A Document Reference is mapped to a Narrative Statement and an absent attachment placeholder (if one is created)

 | Mapped to (XML HL7)                                                          | Mapped from (JSON FHIR / other source )                                                         |
 |------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|